cadergator10/opencomputer-security-system/README.md

 I have a few things I want to add sometime in the future, or just stuff I want to do in general that may or may not happen
 <ol>
-   <li>Create a webserver to handle creation, deletion, and updating modules for Servertine (similar to MineOS but its all done on a website rather than the appstore)
    <li>Add keypad, RFID reader, and Biometric reader support</li>
    <li>Move the database off of MineOS and back to OpenOS, but with the same GUI system (if possible make it an OS rather than a program you run)</li>
    <li>There's more but I cant think of it</li>
 </ol>

 Important information:
-   Previous versions have been wiped completely out!
-The old 1.#.# version is no longer able to be downloaded for less confusion.
    If you have anything you would like to try adding yourself, feel free to add whatever you want to the code and pull request it into the main branch.
 I can then check if it's a worthwhile update and merge.